Mobile application security malware threats and security requirements

 • Network and server attacks ⇒ Network analysis and insecure data storage.

 The main difference in analyzing mobile applications compared to web apps is binary and file system analysis.
-At this stage, it requires skills to reverse engineering and use debugging techniques.
+This stage requires skills in reverse engineering and the use of debugging techniques.

 Preparing the test environment is another stage in testing mobile applications.
 Mobile apps are not the same as web apps because they don’t run on all types of platforms and browsers.
 Therefore, it needs a specific device-driven test environment to be configured.